Mission Santa Clara de Asís: History

 The outpost was originally established as La Misión Santa Clara de Thamien (or Mission Santa Clara de Thamien, a reference to the Tamien people) at the Native American village of So-co-is-u-ka (meaning "Laurelwood", located on the Guadalupe River) on January 12, 1777.
 There the Franciscan brothers erected a cross and shelter for worship to bring Christianity to the Ohlone people.
 Floods, fires, and earthquakes damaged many of the early structures and forced relocation to higher ground.
 The second site is known as Mission Santa Clara de Asís.
 A subsequent site of the mission dating from 1784 to 1819 is located several hundred yards west of the De La Cruz overpass of the Caltrain track; moreover, several Native American burial sites have been discovered near this subsequent site.
-The current site, home to the first college in Alta California, dates back to 1828.
+The current site, home to the first college in Alta California, dates back to 1825.

 Initially, there was tension between the people of the mission and those in the nearby Pueblo de San Josè over disputed ownership rights of land and water.
 The tension was relieved when a road, the Alameda, was built by two hundred Native Americans to link the communities together.
 On Sundays, people from San Jose would come to the mission for services, until the building of St. Joseph's Church in 1803.
-In that year, the mission of Santa Clara reported an Native American population of 1,271.
+In that year, the mission of Santa Clara reported a Native American population of 1,271.
 In the same tabular report, its resident priest estimated that 10,000 cattle, 9,500 sheep, 730 horses, 35 mules, and 55 swine were on mission lands, while about 3,000 fanegas of grain (some 220 lb each of wheat, barley or corn) had been harvested.

 After the Mexican secularization act of 1833 most of the mission's land and livestock was sold off by Mexico.
 The mission land was subdivided, and the land sold to whoever could afford it which often meant it was sold to government officials and with half of the mission land going to Native Americans.
 Most of the buildings continued to be used as a parish church, unlike the other missions in California.
 By 1836, the mission Native Americans were "freed" by the Mexican government.
 The local land near the mission had drastically changed in the 60 years of mission operation under the Spanish and many of the native plants needed for Native American survival were gone, requiring a change from the former lifestyle for many Native Americans.
 Many Native Americans fled to the Central Valley of California, others stayed locally and worked for the new ranchos.
 There were a few small and short-lived Native American villages established around the Bay Area by 1839; many of these villages could not support themselves, so they began raiding the nearby ranchos.